TheRobBrennan/docker-compose-lamp/README.md

+# Overview
+This is an example LAMP (Linux Apache MySQL phpMyAdmin) stack based on the excellent starting point from [https://github.com/theknightlybuilders/docker-compose-lamp](https://github.com/theknightlybuilders/docker-compose-lamp)

+Instead of reinventing the wheel, I wanted to use this excellent reference as a starting point and tweak as desired.
+The documentation out of the gate was incredible and is mostly untouched aside from a troubleshooting section I've added below.

-# LAMP stack built with Docker Compose
+## LAMP stack built with Docker Compose

 This is a basic LAMP stack environment buit using Docker Compose.
 It consists following: